singh-sanju/Protein_peptide_mimicry_study/content/pep_mimicry.md

 Only top strong binders were retained for further analysis based on binding scores.
 Approximately ten strong-binding ANX peptides and ninety strong-binding microbial peptides were selected at this stage.

-## Mimicry Scoring
+##### Mimicry Scoring

 Sequence similarity between human ANX peptides and microbial peptides was evaluated using a two-step approach.

-First, BLAST-based sequence comparison was used for an initial inspection of similarity between human and microbial peptides.
+First, BLAST-based @Altschul1990BLAST, sequence comparison was used for an initial inspection of similarity between human and microbial peptides.
 This step provided a broad overview of potential overlaps and helped guide further analysis.

-Subsequently, pairwise sequence alignment was performed using Biopython (Bio.Align) with the BLOSUM62 scoring matrix.
+Subsequently, pairwise sequence alignment was performed using Biopython (Bio.Align) @Cock2009Biopython, with the BLOSUM62 scoring matrix @Henikoff1992BLOSUM,.
 This step was used for systematic and quantitative similarity scoring between ANX-derived peptides and *Klebsiella pneumoniae* peptides.

 The pairwise alignment scores were used to identify microbial peptides sharing conserved residues and sequence patterns with the human reference peptide, and these candidates were carried forward for binding prediction and structural analysis.

-## Selection of Top Mimicry Candidates
+##### Selection of Top Mimicry Candidates

 To prioritize candidates for structural modeling, all 28 peptides (3 anx and 25 kp) obtained from previous scoring were ranked based on a combination of:
 - Predicted HLA-B27 binding strength